-Quiet and shy, "Lizzie" remains the most mysterious of the four Alcott sisters.
+Quiet and shy, Elizabeth Alcott (Beth, Betty, or Lizzie, as Louisa would variously call her) remains the most mysterious of the four Alcott girls.
 Her

-father spoke of her "hiding her feelings in silence," and her neatly composed
+father spoke of how she was prone to "hiding her feelings in silence," while her neatly composed

-journals give us little clue to her inner life.
+journals provide few clues to her inner life.

-Our fullest portrait of Lizzie is in the pages of Little Women,
+Perhaps the fullest portrait of Elizabeth is to be found within the pages of Little Women,

 where she was portrayed as the gentle "Beth March."
 To many, the book is a tribute to the sister

 Louisa called "my better self":